Lucy-Forrest-Lab/AlignMe/Running.md

 penalties than for the 'below' penalties.

 Note that the values passed to the threshold flag have to match the definitions in the similarity score file.
-For example:
+For example, the flag:

 `--thresholds_for_penalties 0.5 0.5`

 will apply these thresholds and the according gap penalties to the first two scales/profiles defined in the similarity score file, e.g. helix and hydrophobicity probabilities.
 Any scale/profile/matrix defined later in the similarity